openlegend/core-rules/core/SRD.md

 You were raised on the streets or at least spent a good deal of time crawling about them.
 As such, you know how to navigate urban areas quickly, make yourself unseen, and find a bite to eat when you’re down on your luck.
 As one of the invisible urchins that crawl the city, you are also quite adept at picking up rumors in taverns and crowded streets.

-#### Supernatural Presence
+#### Extraordinary Presence

-Your inherent supernatural nature manifests itself in a tangible way of your choosing.
-For example, your eyes may glow, your skin might emanate an icy chill, or a trail of withering plants could follow you wherever you tred.
-Depending on the nature of your supernatural presence, it might make others more likely to fear, admire, or trust you--or otherwise alter their initial perceptions of you.
-Whenever your supernatural presence is relevant in a social situation, you gain advantage 1 on any action rolls you make.
+Your inherent extraordinary nature manifests itself in a tangible way of your choosing.
+For example, your eyes may glow, your skin might emanate an icy chill, or a trail of withering plants could follow you wherever you set foot.
+Depending on the nature of your extraordinary presence, it might make others more likely to fear, admire, or trust you--or otherwise alter their initial perceptions of you.
+Whenever your extraordinary presence is relevant in a social situation, you gain advantage 1 on any action rolls you make.

 #### Sylvan Ally